 Graduates of the program are eligible to become board-certified in Occupational Medicine through the American Board of Preventive Medicine.
 Alumni are employed in a variety of careers in diverse fields such as direct patient care, academics and federal and state agencies influencing public policy.

-To apply or for more information: https://gim.uw.edu/education/occupational-and-environmental-medicine-oem-residency
+To apply for the residency program: https://gim.uw.edu/education/occupational-and-environmental-medicine-oem-residency